-by default, workspacer loads a default configuration, but you will likely want to customize this in order to do things like modify the widgets on the bar, add workspaces, switch workspace containers, or otherwise change the default behavior of workspacer.
+Workspacer loads a default configuration with almost everything you’d need, but you will likely want to modify things like key bindings, widgets on the bar, workspaces, layouts, plugins or otherwise the default behavior of workspacer.

-a config file can be generated by right clicking the “workspacer” system tray icon, and selecting the option to create an example config in:
+workspacer system tray icon, and selecting the option to create an example configuration in:

-ILayoutEngine) entirely inside the config file, and then use it to define completely custom layout behavior, without needing to modify workspacer itself.
+ILayoutEngine) entirely inside the config file, and then use it to define the desired custom layout behavior, without needing to modify workspacer itself.

-workspacer’s config file allows for type checking and intellisense! currently, only VSCode with the C# extension is supported. opening the
+Workspacer’s configuration file allows for type checking and intellisense!
+Currently, only Visual Studio Code with the C# extension is supported.
+Opening the

-.workspacer folder in your home directory inside VSCode with the C# extension installed will provide syntax highlighting, type checking, and autocomplete automatically because of the
+.workspacer folder in your home directory inside Visual Studio Code with the C# extension installed will provide syntax highlighting, type checking, and autocompletion automatically because of the

 #r directives at the top of the config file (so don’t remove those, or else this won’t work!).

-the config page lists a few examples and tips/tricks on how to customize your configuration to your liking.
+The config page lists a few examples and tips & tricks on how to customize workspacer to your liking.

-workspacer’s default configuration behaves like other tiling window managers, but deviates where not possible due to limitations in
+Workspacer’s default configuration makes it behave like other tiling window managers, but deviates where not possible due to limitations of the

-the keybindings page describes the default set of keybindings.
+The keybindings page shows the default set of keybindings.